ahandsel/Kintone_React_Workshop/G_POST_Data.md

 Expected result:
   * Display Kintone app data as a clean list
   * Form at the bottom to add user input
-  * When input is submitted a POST request is sent out & list is updated
+  * When an input is submitted, a POST request is sent out & the list is updated

 File Location: `.../myproject/frontend/src/index.js`